 Q. Can we make a grant presentation to the trustees?

-A. No. If you would like to meet with the executive director and/or program officer about your work, they are happy to do so as time permits.
+A. No. If you would like to meet with the vice president of programs about your work, they are happy to do so as time permits.

 Q. Do you make multiyear grants?

 A. It is a rare exception when multiyear grants are approved.